-We draw attention to Note No. 34 to the standalone financials statements where it is mentioned that company has received share application money from holding Company in F.Y.
-2019-20, which could not be allotted due to lack of permission from the NHAI for equity infusion from Indian Subsidiary of the Chinese partner.
+- 1. We draw attention to Note No. 32 to the standalone financials statements where it is mentioned that the company has received share application money from holding Company in F.Y.
+2019-20, which could not be allotted due to lack of permission from the NHAI for equity infusion from Indian Subsidiary of the Chinese partner. - 2.
+We draw attention to Note No. 33 to the standalone financials statements where it is mentioned that the Company has executed an Endorsement agreement dated 16th June 2021 with National Highway Authority of India (NHAI) and the lenders for harmoniously substituting the concessioner with the nominated subsidiary.